Azure/azure-powershell/src/ResourceMover/docs/Resolve-AzResourceMoverMoveCollectionDependency.md

 # Resolve-AzResourceMoverMoveCollectionDependency

 ## SYNOPSIS
-Computes, resolves and validate the dependencies of the moveResources in the move collection.
+Computes, resolves and validate the dependencies of the moveresources in the Move collection.

 ## SYNTAX